 4 Things to Try If Running Isn’t Helping You Lose WeightPosted: January 4, 2020 in Getting Active, Healthy Eating, Lifestyle by Craig Primack MD FACP

-Running the circuit at the park or running around the block can be a great way to start a running program.
-The body can quickly get used to steady-state runs, however, and stop losing weight in response.
-It’s a much better idea to keep surprising your body.
+Running at the park, local track, or around the block can be a great way to start.
+Unfortunately, the body can quickly get used to these runs and stop losing weight in response.
+Practice exercise diversity by varying your runs.
 A run down a forest trail with uneven terrain bends, rocks, and logs will get your body using different muscles.
 Running on trails that keep throwing different kinds of terrain at you is also a good way to avoid repetitive injury.

 Best of all, chasing your running route will keep you from growing bored of running.
 You won’t even need to spend a whole hour on the treadmill.
 All you’ll need to do is to try a 20-minute high-intensity interval training run.
 You burn the most calories when you keep your body guessing at what kind of challenge comes up next.